Cabiyari

 - Parental Engagement

-- Parents are deeply involved in their children's education, teaching them cultural values and survival skills from a young age.
+- Parents are highly involved in their children's education, passing down cultural traditions and skills.

 - Family And Social Structure